Your Room

 Kitchens

 Caroline, Dorchester, Prince George, and Queen Anne halls are each equipped with a kitchen on the first floor.
-The Calvert Hall kitchen is on the second floor, the Lewis Quad kitchen is in the common building, and the Waring Commons kitchen is in the central common area near the laundry room.
+The Lewis Quad kitchen is in the common building, and the Waring Commons kitchen is in the central common area near the laundry room.
 The kitchens are available for occasional resident use, for group activities, or for late-night munchies.
 Students may not eat exclusively in the residence hall kitchens as a substitute for the meal plan.
+Students living in apartments and townhouses have an in-unit kitchen and no community kitchen.

 Recreation Rooms

 Each residence hall has a recreation room.
 In Caroline, Dorchester, Prince George, and Queen Anne, they are located on the first floor.
 The Calvert recreation room is on the second floor.
-The Lewis Quad and Waring Commons recreation rooms are located in the common building, adjacent to the staff office.
+The Lewis Quad recreation room and kitchen are located inside the common building, adjacent to the staff office.
+The Waring Commons recreation room is located in the common block that holds the laundry facilities.

 Studies and Lounges